hoangvanphi2004/MAIC/README.md

 # MAIC
-This repo is create to compare many MARL model
+This repo is created to compare many MARL model